sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster.rst

   Figure 17: Gap statistic versus number of K-means clusters

-As is often the problem with diagnostic metrics for evaluating K-means clustering, optimal values :math:`k` can be interpreted differently dependent on the evaluative methods used.
-For instance, in the inertia plot (Figure 15 above), the clustering results for each value :math:`k` is evaluated by plotting the "inertia" of each clustering result.
+As is often the problem with diagnostic metrics for evaluating unsupervised clustering results, optimal values :math:`k` can be interpreted differently dependent on the evaluative methods used.
+For instance, in the inertia plot (:ref:`Figure 15<fig15>` above), the clustering results for each value :math:`k` is evaluated by plotting the "inertia" of each clustering result.
 This inertia is defined as the sum of squared distances of each data point to its assigned cluster's center.
 The typical approach is to inspect an inertia plot to identify the value :math:`k` at which we begin to achieve diminishing gains while reducing the relative standard deviation of the inertia for our clusterings.
 Ideally, we would hope for a clear "elbow" in our plot to demarcate this ideal value :math:`k`.
 Unfortunately, it is rather unclear whether any elbow exists in our inertia plot; although, careful visual inspection might indicate a slight visual kink in the line at either 2 or 3 clusters.

-Next, in Figure 15, we visualize the average silhouette score for each of our clusterings.
+Next, in :ref:`Figure 16<fig16>`, we visualize the average silhouette score for each of our clusterings.
 To clarify, the silhouette score is the mean silhouette coefficient for all samples in our cluster.
-This silhouette coefficient :math:`s` (as it is `succinctly defined in the scikit-learn documentation <silscore-sklearn>`_) is calculated using the mean intra-cluster distance :math:`a` and the mean nearest-cluster distance :math:`b` for each sample :math:`i`:
+This silhouette coefficient :math:`s` (as it is `succinctly defined in the scikit-learn documentation <silscore-sklearn_>`_) is calculated using the mean intra-cluster distance :math:`a` and the mean nearest-cluster distance :math:`b` for each sample :math:`i`:

 .. math::